ICONIP 2022

 (b) Ours

-Similarity between read vectors for the same target object.
-In our method, the read outputs are nearly identical regardless of the combination, demonstrating systematic associative reasoning.
+Similarity between read vectors for the same fruit object.
+Our method produces consistent outputs regardless of the combination.